-2.5.11 Social Assistance for Old-age and for Reduced Work Ability (bsaoa_de)
+2.5.11 Social Assistance for Old-age and for Reduced Work Ability (bsaoa\de)

 Social assistance for old-age and for reduced ability to work ensures the basic needs for living for older people and for those individuals who are permanently fully incapacitated for work.
-This benefit is closely related to unemployment benefits II - as the benefit amounts are identical under both regimes - but eligibility criteria and income test are stricter under social assistance.
+This benefit is closely related to citizen's benefit - as the benefit amounts are identical under both regimes - but eligibility criteria and income test are stricter under social assistance.

-Old-age social assistance and social assistance for reduced work cover individuals who are not eligible to unemployment benefits II because they are not able to work at least three hours per day.
-The unit of analysis is the concept of "community" (Bedarfsgemeinschaft) used for unemployment benefits II (bunnc_de).
+Old-age social assistance and social assistance for reduced work cover individuals who are not eligible to citizen's benefit because they are not able to work at least three hours per day.
+The unit of analysis is the concept of "community" (Bedarfsgemeinschaft) used for citizen's benefit (bunnc\de).

 Old-age social assistance: Individuals should have either 65 years of age or more, or they should be 18 years or older and permanently unable to work at least three hours per day to be eligible to old-age social assistance or social assistance for reduced work.
-Generally, recipients cannot receive income from unemployment benefits II.
-Thus, eligibility is conditioned on not receiving unemployment benefits II ($bunnc_s=0$).
+Generally, recipients cannot receive income from citizen's benefit.
+Thus, eligibility is conditioned on not receiving citizen's benefit ( $bunnc_s=0$ ).